Keeping Children Safe

 Children should be encouraged to use the internet as much as possible but at all times in a safe way.
 An acceptable use policy is sent out every year to support staff, parents and children in safe online practices.

 If any adults or child suspects misuse the issue must be reported to the Headteacher without delay.

-The Headteacher has overall responsibility for E-Safety and works with EMCOR on ensuring safety throughout the school.
+The Headteacher has overall responsibility for Online Safety and works with EMCOR on ensuring safety throughout the school.